 Garage liability insurance does not usually cover the policyholder’s tools, employees, building structure, personal property, or commercial property.
 Damages caused by natural events like hail or wind are also not covered.
 In addition, it won’t cover a customer’s car if it is in an accident or incurs damage while onsite at your business–only third-party personal property is covered.
 Finally, there are usually maximum limits set.

 It’s important to note that garage liability insurance is not the same as “garage-keepers” insurance.
 Garage-keepers insurance protects other customer property, like vehicles, while they’re in your care.
 This can also include damage incurred while storing this kind of property or during test drives.
 This type of policy will cover general vandalism and theft of their property, too.
 If you own a business with several locations, a separate policy is required by location.
+It’s important to understand the difference between garage insurance and general liability insurance.

 How Much Does Garage Liability Insurance Cost?